 Load an k-mer nodegraph/tagset pair created by load-graph.py, and a set of pmap files created by partition-graph.py.
 Go through each pmap file, select the largest partition in each, and do the same kind of traversal as in make-initial-stoptags.py from each of the waypoints in that partition; this should identify all of the Highly Connected Kmers in that partition.
-These HCKs are output to spraphbase.stoptags after each pmap file.
+These HCKs are output to <graphbase>.stoptags after each pmap file.

 Parameter choice is reasonably important.
-See the pipeline in Partitioning large data sets (50m+ reads) for an example run filter-stoptags.py Trim sequences at stoptags.
+See the pipeline in Partitioning large data sets (50m+ reads) for an example run.